How to Forward Emails to Notion Automatically

 What happens to attachments when I forward emails to Notion?

-Attachments (PDFs, images, documents) are automatically extracted from the forwarded email and uploaded to Notion.
-If your database has a files property, attachments are mapped to it.
+Attachments are automatically extracted and uploaded to Notion.
+If your database has a files property, they are mapped to it.
+PDFs, images, and documents are all supported.

 How fast are forwarded emails saved to Notion?

-Most emails appear in Notion within 10-30 seconds of being forwarded.
+Most forwarded emails appear in Notion within 10-30 seconds.
 Processing time depends on email size and attachment count.

 Get Started